GT Writing Task 2 (Essay Writing) Sample # 43

 The internet is a marvellous invention and has revolutionised the way we communicate with friends and family.
 Despite the fact that we are no longer away from our dear ones as we can talk to them anytime or see their updates on our favourite social networking platform, it has, in my opinion, diminished the very fabric of our social bonding in which we actually meet people rather than texting, calling or chatting with them.

 To begin with, social networking sites like Facebook and Twitter allow us to be in touch with people we care or even idolise.
 Thus we can call our friends or parents even when we are far away from them.
 WhatsApp, Viber and similar applications have made it possible to make video calls for free and this has enhanced the way we communicate with people.
 We can make new friends, get updates from our favourite celebrities and political leaders using the internet no matter the distance.

 However, the way of communication is completely digital and lack the personal touch and emotions.
 For instance, I have not met some of my friends in the last few months though they have contacted me online several times.
 We used to meet once in a while but not anymore and I guess none of us realises that our online world is causing a fracture in our friendship.
 To make things worse, many have become prisoners to their digital world and do not like to interact with others in person.
-They are more comfortable saying “hello!” using an emoji than visiting a relative and saying that in person which in a way is the first step to quarantine us from others.
+They are more comfortable saying “hello!” using an emoji than visiting a relative and saying that face-to-face which in a way is the first step to quarantine us from others.

 Sample Answer 2: [Agreement]